atwumasi/atwumasi/README.md

 👩‍💻 PhD Candidate in Computational Science

 🧠 Msc in Computational Science with distinction
-🧠 Msc in Applied Mathematics with distinction
+👯‍♀️ Msc in Applied Mathematics with distinction

-👯‍♀️ Bcs Mathematics with distinction
+📫 Bcs Mathematics with distinction

-🤔 I'm looking for help with...

 💬 More details loading....

-📫 ...

 😄 He/His/Him